thephpleague/commonmark/README.md

 ## Contributing

-If you encounter a bug in the spec, please report it to the [jgm/stmd] project.
+If you encounter a bug in the spec, please report it to the [CommonMark] project.
 Any resulting fix will eventually be implemented in this project as well.

-For now, I'd like to maintain similar logic as the [stmd.js] parser until everything is stable.
+For now, I'd like to maintain similar logic as the [JS reference implementation][stmd.js] until everything is stable.
 I'll gladly accept any contributions which:

- * Mirror fixes made to the [jgm/stmd] project
+ * Mirror fixes made to the [reference implementation][stmd.js]
  * Optimize existing methods or regular expressions
  * Fix issues with adhering to the spec examples

-Major refactoring should be avoided for now so that we can easily follow updates made to [jgm/stmd].
+Major refactoring should be avoided for now so that we can easily follow updates made to [the reference implementation][stmd.js].
 This restriction will likely be lifted once the CommonMark specs and implementations are considered stable.

 Please see [CONTRIBUTING](https://github.com/thephpleague/commonmark/blob/master/CONTRIBUTING.md) for additional details.